-Erase the other topics from the board, leaving just the chosen theme.
-Ask the class to brainstorm more descriptive words, activities, feels, or ideas related to this subject, and add them to the list.
+Erase the other topics from the board, leaving just the chosen subject.
+Ask the class to brainstorm a theme, or message, they want to communicate about the subject.
+Ask the class to brainstorm more descriptive words, activities, feels, or ideas related to this subject and theme, and add them to the list.
 Stop when there is a substantial list of ideas on the board.